palaniappan-r/BITS-H-Auto-Login-Python-Script/README.md

 # BITS-H-Auto-Login-Python-Script
-A Python script to automate login into the Wi-FI system at BITS Hyderabad
+A Python script to automate login into the capitive portal at BITS Hyderabad

+## Requirements
+`selenium` on `Path`.
+Use `pip` to install selenium.

+## Usage
+You can run the script manually using the Terminal.
+Use `cron` to automate this in Linux/macOS